AjmalMIITM/Project-LLM-Code-Deployment/README.md

 This repo is an **auto-generated single-page web app** for a specific LLM-assisted TDS Project 1 task.

-- **Current Task:** `quiz-game`
+- **Current Task:** `currency-converter`
 - **Round:** `1`
 - **App Brief:**
-  > Create a simple quiz game with 5 multiple-choice questions about programming.
-Show score at the end and include progress tracking.
-Style as an engaging quiz interface with progress bar and results screen.
+  > Create a currency converter app showing conversion rates for 5 major currencies.
+Include currency selection dropdowns and conversion button.
+Use mock exchange rates.
+Include currency icons or flags for visual appeal.

 ---